 Once a lien is filed, it may appear on your credit report and harm your credit rating.
 Therefore, it’s important to resolve your tax liability as quickly as possible before lien filing becomes necessary.
 Once a lien is filed, a release generally cannot be issued until the taxes, penalties, interest and recording fees are paid in full.

 A notice of levy is another method used to collect taxes not voluntarily paid.
-This means your property can be legally taken to satisfy a tax debt.
-This could include your wages, funds in financial accounts, Social Security or disability benefits, and retirement income.
-If your tax liability remains unpaid, the taxing authorities may move to seize assets such as cars, boats, and real estate or shut down your business!
+This notice means your property can be legally taken to satisfy what you owe.
+The property taken could include wages, funds in financial accounts, Social Security or disability benefits and retirement income.
+If your tax liability remains unpaid, the taxing authorities may move to seize assets such as cars, boats and real estate or even shut down your business.
 In addition, any future federal or state tax refunds you are due will be offset to the tax liability balance.

 “I spoke to a staff member of BC Tax about a year ago and explained my situation concerning the IRS.
 After a brief consultation and correspondence, there was a plan implemented that relieved me of the stress of receiving mail from the IRS.
 Their work on my behalf has saved me more than 58,000.00 dollars.
 Not to mention the weight off my shoulders.
 I could not have done this on my own.
 I would highly recommend that you give BC Tax an opportunity to assist you in resolving your tax matter.”

 – G.S., Florida